20 Best Action Fight Scenes In Fighting Movies, Ranked (For You To Disagree With).

 And then, of course, we have some great martial arts by Jason Stillwell (Kurt McKinney) and Ivan Kraschinsky the Russian (Jean-Claude Van Damme).

 It’s easy to see why Van Damme moved on to become a huge martial arts movie star.
-Despite the over-acting, his charisma shines through – and so do his amazing kicks and martial arts skills.
+His charisma, amazing kicks, and martial arts skills shine through despite the over-acting.

 No Retreat, No Surrender put Van Damme into the spotlight for bigger productions such as Bloodsport, which made him a movie star, and for that, this fight scene deserves a spot on this list.